JonathanFoo0523/ThriftCloudFunctions/README.md

 To update the order's status in the background, we make use of Firestore Cloud Functions which was triggered whenever an order's status change.
 The Cloud Functions will then schedule a task to update the status and enqueue it to Google Cloud Task's queue.
 For instance, whenever an order status is changed to `OO(ORDER_CONFIRMED)`, we schedule a task to update the status of order to `OOO(ORDER_AWAIT_PICKUP)` at the start of the collection time.
 Similarly, whenever a new `order` documents is created, we scheuled a task to change the order from `O(ORDER_PLACED)` to `OX(ORDER_CANCELLED)` after 30 minutes.

 To simplify architecture, we don't explicitly remove a task even when it's not necessary to perform a task: when a business confirmed an order after the task to automatically cancel the order has been scheduled.
 Instead, the Cloud Functions will perform a transaction on the Firestore's document and only perform the status change to `ORDER_CANCELLED` when the previous status is `ORDER_PLACED`.
 A Firestore's transaction is necessary to avoid a race condition.

+## TODO
+* Made use of Firebase Cloud Messaging to send notification to ThriftCustomer whenever an order has been confirmed/cancelled by business